Fort Dodge FTTP Feasibility Study and Design

 - Fort Dodge, Iowa

-HR Green analyzed current assets in the City, led discussions of Smart City and 5G (to see if there were upcoming plans that could impact the options), performed high-level designs of the most probable options, and developed feasibility models for each of those options.
-Leadership required HR Green to move nimbly to evaluate design alternatives and make adjustments to the financial models.
+Solution: HR Green analyzed current assets in the City, led Smart Community and 5G discussions, performed high-level designs of the most probable options, and developed feasibility models for each of those options.
+Leadership required HR Green to move nimbly to evaluate design alternatives and adjust the financial models.
 By providing active engagement in the design review and open access to HR Green’s feasibility models, City leadership understood clearly how to compare options and alternatives.

-HR Green is now leading the design of a community-owned and operated fiber-to-the-premises network and will provide construction phase services during deployment.
-This network will bring gigabit-capable broadband to the community.
+The City decided to build its municipal network.
+HR Green is now leading the design of a community-owned and operated fiber-to-the-home network and provides construction phase services during deployment.
 Design commenced in 2021, and construction began on the two-year, $40 million build in 2022.
-HR Green is providing detailed design services as well as PMO services, including contractor selection and management, inspection, and material handling responsibilities.
+HR Green provides detailed design and Project Management Office (PMO) services, including contractor selection and management, inspection, and material handling responsibilities.